Murder of Junko Furuta

 Junko Furuta (古田 順子, Furuta Junko) was a 17-year-old Japanese high school student who was abducted, raped, tortured, and murdered.
 Her abuse was mainly perpetrated by four male teenagers—Hiroshi Miyano (18), Jō Ogura (17), Shinji Minato (16), and Yasushi Watanabe (17)—and took place over a 40-day period starting on 25 November 1988.

 In Japan, the case is known as the "concrete-encased high school girl murder case" (女子高生コンクリート詰め殺人事件, joshikōsei konkurīto-zume satsujin jiken), as her body was discovered inside of a concrete-filled drum.
 The prison sentences served by the perpetrators ranged from 7 to 20 years.
 The brutality of the case shocked Japan, and it is said to be the worst case of juvenile crime in the country's post-war history.

 Background

 Furuta was born on 18 January 1971 and grew up in Misato, Saitama Prefecture, where she lived with her parents, older brother, and younger brother.
-At the time of her murder, she was a 17-year-old senior at Yashio-Minami High School, and she worked a part-time job at a plastic molding factory from October 1988 to save up money for a planned graduation trip.
-Furuta also accepted a job at an electronics retailer, where she planned on working after graduation.
+At the time of her murder, she was a 17-year-old senior at Yashio-Minami High School.
+She worked a part-time job at a plastic molding factory from October 1988 to save up money for a planned graduation trip.
+Furuta accepted a job at an electronics retailer, where she planned on working after graduation.
 Furuta was well liked by her classmates and teachers, having high grades and infrequent absences.
 According to her friends, she dreamed of becoming an idol singer.